-The risks and uncertainties which Management considers as the most material to the Corporation's business are described in the section entitled, Other Risks, of the Company's MD&A for the year-ended December 31, 2021 dated March 28, 2022.
+The risks and uncertainties which Management considers as the most material to the Corporation's business are described in the section entitled Other Risks of the Company's Management's Discussion and Analysis for the year-ended December 31, 2021 dated March 28, 2022.
 Other than the disclosure above, these risks and uncertainties have not materially changed.